Accenture (NYSE:ACN) Posts Earnings Results, Beats Expectations By $0.11 EPS

-Accenture (NYSE:ACN – Get Free Report) posted its quarterly earnings results on Thursday.
-The information technology services provider reported $2.77 EPS for the quarter, beating analysts’ consensus estimates of $2.66 by $0.11, RTT News reports.
-The company had revenue of $15.80 billion during the quarter, compared to analyst estimates of $15.85 billion.
+Accenture (NYSE:ACN – Get Free Report) released its quarterly earnings results on Thursday.
+The information technology services provider reported $2.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.66 by $0.11, RTT News reports.
 Accenture had a net margin of 10.89% and a return on equity of 28.30%.
+The business had revenue of $15.80 billion for the quarter, compared to analyst estimates of $15.85 billion.
+During the same quarter in the previous year, the business earned $2.69 earnings per share.
 The firm’s revenue was down .1% compared to the same quarter last year.
-During the same period in the prior year, the business posted $2.69 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 15th.
-Shareholders of record on Thursday, April 11th will be paid a dividend of $1.29 per share.
-The ex-dividend date is Wednesday, April 10th.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, May 15th.
+Investors of record on Thursday, April 11th will be issued a dividend of $1.29 per share.
 This represents a $5.16 annualized dividend and a yield of 1.53%.
-Accenture’s payout ratio is currently 46.78%.
+The ex-dividend date of this dividend is Wednesday, April 10th.
+Accenture’s dividend payout ratio is currently 46.78%.

 About Accenture